-Expand and Enhance Community Rides
+Expand and Enhance "Bike the Night" Community Rides

 On the first Thursday of every quarter, Mayor Elorza leads Bike the Night, an inclusive community ride that brings community members together for a eight- to ten-mile slow ride through different neighborhoods.
-The City should work with community partners, neighborhood groups, institutions, and businesses to expand and further enhance these rides or similar rides such as "Providence Bike Jam" to reach more residents and community members.
+The Clty should work with community partners, neighborhood groups, institutions, and businesses to expand and further enhance these rides to reach more residents and community members.